Learn About Nutrition Labels & CKD

-Kidney Dietitian Tip: One study showed that only 31.4% of young adults 25-36 years old read food labels.
-The study found that people who read food labels ate more fruits, vegetables, and whole grains and drank less sugar-sweetened beverages.
+One study showed that only 31.4% of young adults 25-36 years old read food labels.
+The study found that people who read food labels ate more fruits, vegetables, and whole grains and drank fewer sugar-sweetened beverages.
 (2) Reading food labels may be a valuable part of an overall healthy eating style.

-The nutrient section of the food label includes fat, cholesterol, sodium, total carbohydrate, protein, and vitamins and minerals.
+The nutrient section of the food label includes fat, cholesterol, sodium, total carbohydrate, protein, vitamins, and minerals.
 These are mandatory nutrients required on the food label.

 Total Fat Section